Empowerment Grant Program

 Empowerment Grants help individuals and organizations work together to accomplish common goals that support the overall health, vitality and inclusivity of the place they call "home."
 The City of Corvallis offers these grants to applicants who can demonstrate support through cash, in-kind donation, and volunteer hours.

 This is a competitive grant program.
-Applications are reviewed by the Community Involvement and Diversity Advisory Board, and selected grants are awarded by the City Council.
+Applications are reviewed by City staff with input from the Justice, Equity, Diversity, and Inclusion Advisory Board.
+Selected grants are awarded by the City Council.
 Grant amounts are typically in the range of $300 to $600 dollars each.

 Examples of successful projects include landscape improvements, neighborhood social events, public art installations, education programs, and training services.
 Other examples include cultural events, guest lectures, or outreach campaigns to connect neighbors.
 Read more under "Grant Program Objectives" below.